dev-gamble/fieldsync-challenge/README.md

 This will start:

-- The PostgreSQL database (port 5432)
+- The PostgreSQL database (port 5432) with the necessary tables
 - The Express API server (port 3001)
-- The database with the necessary tables.

 ### 4️⃣ Start the frontend
 `npm run dev`